kulibraries/2022-09-09-ku-spor-online/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
+  To participate in
   {% if site.carpentry == "swc" %}
   Software Carpentry
   {% elsif site.carpentry == "dc" %}
-  Data Carpentry
+  this
   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  you will need access to a spreadsheet program such as Microsoft Excel or LibreOffice Calc.
+You will also need to install or update OpenRefine.
+Follow directions for your operating system for a <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html#spreadsheet-program" target="_blank">spreadsheet program</a> and <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html#openrefine" target="_blank">OpenRefine</a> at the <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html" target="_blank">workshop setup page</a>.
+You will also need to <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html#data" target="_blank">download the data</a> and confirm that your preferred browser is up to date.
+Note that if you already have Microsoft Excel installed on your computer, you will not need to install a different spreadsheet program for this workshop.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors